Prakhar102/Amazon/README.md

-# Amazon
-Amazon clone Website using HTML, CSS, JS, React etc.
+# Amazon clone Website using HTML, CSS and JS.